mgcooper/baseflow/README.md

 ## Usage

-Type `doc bfra` to see the documentation.

-See `demos/demo_bfra.mlx`.

 Type `help +bfra` at the command line then press enter to see a list of the `bfra` package contents.
 Also see `Contents.m`.

+Type `doc +bfra` to see the `bfra` package contents in the help browser.

+Type `doc bfra` to see the extended documentation.

+See `demos/demo_bfra.mlx`.

 ## More details